lukors/kanter_core/README.md

-# Kanter Core
+# Vismut Core
-This is a library for node based image editing created for use in [Kanter](https://github.com/lukors/kanter).
+This is a library for node based image editing created for use in [Vismut](https://github.com/lukors/kanter).

 It's not meant to be used yet, but you can use it and it should be easy to see how it works by looking at the tests in `tests/integration_tests.rs`.